 Crispy and moist.
 Simple and flavorful.
 Long soak, slow grill.
 This Grilled Butterflied Chicken with Rosemary is a very satisfying dish.
 I combined it with a Farro-Corn Mix, but any combination with potatoes, rice, pasta, or any other carbohydrate source in combination with a fresh salad or a warm vegetable will do.

 Chicken is in general a very easy meat to work with, but at the same time, I have eaten some pretty dry chickens in my life.
-There is a way to dry these ladies that it become a chore to eat them.
 One way to keep the meat moist is to brine it.
-There are many different brines; I favor a wet brine over a dry brine and for this butterflied chicken I used a buttermilk to brine.
+There are many different brines; I favor a wet brine over a dry brine.
+I have better experience with a wet brine; for this recipe I used a buttermilk brine.

 Prepare a mixture of buttermilk, salt, pepper and rosemary and place the chicken in this milky bath.
 It does not need to submerge, you can turn the chicken every now and then.
 Cover and marinate in the refrigerator overnight.

 Now it is time to preheat the grill.
 Once the grill is at medium high heat, turn one burner off.
 Place chicken on the rack, skin down.
 Position chicken over the burner that is off.
 Place a dripping pan filled with water on the rack as well.

 To avoid sticking you might want to coat the rack with cooking spray.
 Whether you need to do this, greatly depends on how clean your grill rack is and how often you want to check on the chicken.
 Let me forewarn you that the chicken is dripping, so you also need a dripping pan under the chicken as well.